Artist Statement:

 Bio:

-In addition to creating art, Milan has been a Visual Arts Educator in Springdale, AR, for the past ten years.
+In addition to his studio practice, Milan has been a Visual Arts educator in Springdale, AR, for the past ten years.
 He holds a PhD in Art Education from the University of North Texas and an MFA in Painting from the University of Arkansas.
-Milan is of South Asian descent, born in Thun, Switzerland, and is a citizen of both Canada and the United States.
+Of South Asian descent, Milan was born in Thun, Switzerland, and holds dual citizenship in Canada and the United States.